Filter Ferret

 W × H × D16.5 × 0.6 × 10 in

-Ten inches of depth.
-That's the number that matters here.
-Most floating shelves are 5-7 inches deep — fine for small decor, but hardcover books (8-9 inches tall when standing) either hang over the edge or have to lay flat.
-The Greaittle solves this with 10 inches of depth that fits hardcovers upright with room behind them for a small plant or bookend.
+10 inches deep.
+0.6 inches thick.
+That combination is the whole point.
+Most floating shelves are 5-7 inches deep — hardcovers (8-9 inches tall) either hang over the edge or lay flat.
+The Greaittle fits hardcovers upright with room behind for a small plant or bookend.
+And the 0.6-inch profile is the thinnest on this list — the shelf almost disappears against the wall.

-The 0.6-inch profile is the thinnest on this list, giving the shelf a true "floating" look — it almost disappears against the wall.
-The trade-off is capacity.
-At 20-30 lbs per shelf, you're looking at about 8-12 hardcovers maximum.
+The trade-off?
+Capacity.
+At 20-30 lbs per shelf, you're looking at 8-12 hardcovers max.
 That's a curated display shelf, not a library replacement.

 SRIWATANA Extra-Deep Floating Shelf — Best Extra-Deep for Plants